jacksonh1/slim_conservation_orthogroup_generation/README.md

 - clustering
     - Clustering reduces sequence redundancy and results in a more even distribution of sequence diversity over the group, which is very helpful in a conservation analysis.
         - Imagine you had a group of 100 homologous sequences: 60 from mammals, all with > 95 % identity and 40 distributed across more distant Vertebrates.
 The conservation analysis would be dominated by the mammals and would not be very informative.
 Preclustering would collapse highly similar sequences (>90% identity by default) into one sequence, which would make the analysis more informative.
-Notes:
-This pipeline could probably benefit from using a workflow manager like snakemake or nextflow.
-However, I'm not sure if it would be worth the extra effort required for people to understand if they are unfamiliar with those tools.
-I've considered using a config manager like hydra, but it has the same potential downfall.

 # source code
-- see [src/readme.md](./src/readme.md) for more info on how the source code is structured
+- see [orthodb_tools/readme.md](./orthodb_tools/readme.md) for more info on how the source code is structured

 # tools used (and links):
 - [orthoDB database](https://www.orthodb.org/)